 When it comes to buying work boots, there are many unique options to choose from.
 Steel toe boots, composite toe boots, metatarsal boots and static dissipative boots, just to name a few.
 Buying a pair of work boots can be very frustrating, particularly because everyone’s foot is different.
-Here are four tips to buying the right pair of work boots!
+Here are four tips to buying the best work boots for men.

 Kind of Work